MKesenheimer/weakinos-jet/README.md

 where the optional parameter compiler is whether gfortran or ifort.

-Afterwards you can compile the libraries by typing
+You can compile the libraries by typing

         $ make libdhelas3.a

-        $ make liblooptools.a
+        $ make libcollier.a

         $ make libSLHA.a
-        $ [make libpythia.a]

 or short

         $ make libs
-        $ [make libpythia.a]

-You can choose in the Makefile if you want use Pythia8 or Pythia6.
-If you choose to use Pythia8, you should compile the static library libpythia.a directly from the working directory by typing

-        $ make libpythia.a

-or you should provide a path to the pythia8-config script in the Makefile (this could be problematic for Mac OSX users, since Pythia8 is not using the libstdc++ library as default, which is necessary for proper linking).

 If you want to use your own libraries, copy them into ./Tools/ or provide paths to the libraries in the Makefile.

-Afterwards, change into a desired process directory and type
+Then, change into a desired process directory and type

+        $ make -j4 libs

         $ make clean-results && make -j4 do

-to compile and run the program.
+to compile the virtual and real matrix elements and run the program or use the script

+        $ ./make-all.sh -j4 libs

+to build the libraries and executables for all processes at once.

 Important note for Mac OSX and probably for some Linux users, too:
 In order to link the object files properly with newer compiler versions it might be advisable to recompile all libraries using the -lstdc++ flag.

 ### Precompiler Flags

 In the current version several C preprocessor (cpp) flags are implemented.
 The preprocessor runs in traditional mode for gfortran.
 Any restrictions of the file-format, especially the limits on line length, apply for preprocessed output as well, so it might be advisable to use the

         -ffree-line-length-none

 or

         -ffixed-line-length-none